3xecutablefile/Test3/README.md

 -   **Adaptive brute-force:** A traditional sequential brute-force attack.
 Useful as a fallback or for systems with weak rate-limiting.
 -   **AI-driven attack:** Leverages the trained AI model to prioritize OTP guesses based on predicted success likelihood, potentially speeding up the discovery of valid OTPs, especially in the presence of timing side-channels.

-## ⚠️ Ethical Use Disclaimer

-This tool is intended for **ethical hacking, security research, and educational purposes only**.
-Unauthorized access to computer systems and networks is illegal and unethical.
-The developers of HarpyOTP are not responsible for any misuse or damage caused by this software.
-Always obtain explicit permission from the system owner before conducting any security testing.

 ## 🛣️ Future Enhancements